-- Reporting your absence does not "excuse" you.
-It notifies your instructors, a courtesy that provides an opportunity for you to contact your instructor directly about missed work.
-In addition to reporting your absence here, we encourage you to contact your instructors directly." - Expect me to attend all class sessions.
-If I am to be absent, my department chair or I will send you notice via email and CANVAS as far in advance as possible with appropriate information and instructions. - Expect me to arrive on time for each class session.
+- Students are expected to attend all classes. - Expect me to attend all class sessions.
+If I am to be absent, my department chair or I will send you notice via email and Canvas as far in advance as possible with appropriate information and instructions. - Expect me to arrive on time for each class session.
 I expect the same of you. - Class will start on time.
 Out of respect for your fellow students and for the instructor, please be on time for class.
 Arriving more than 10 minutes late is not acceptable. - ✓ I understand that unforeseen circumstances occasionally arise, particularly for students that are commuting.
-Please travel safely to class and enter class as quietly as possible if you will be late. - \checkmark If arriving on time for class will be an on-going problem for you, please notify me so that I am aware of the issue. - Expect me to prepare properly for each class session.
+Please travel safely to class and enter class as quietly as possible if you will be late. - ✓ If arriving on time for class will be an on-going problem for you, please notify me so that I am aware of the issue. - Expect me to remain for the entirety of each class session.
+I expect the same of you. - Expect me to prepare properly for each class session.
 I expect the same of you.
 Complete all background reading and assignments.
 You cannot learn if you are not prepared. - Expect me to participate fully in each class session.
 I expect the same of you.
 Stay focused and involved.
 You cannot learn if you are not paying attention. - For weather emergencies, please consult the campus home page.
 If the campus is open, class will be held unless you have heard from me otherwise.
-I will communicate any changes to our regular class schedule via email and via Canvas as far in advance as possible.

-Professor or student teams may discuss recent news releases, newspaper articles, and view You Tube videos in class.
+I will communicate any changes to our regular class schedule via email and via Canvas as far in advance as possible. - Professor or student teams may discuss recent news releases, newspaper articles, and view You Tube videos in class.
 Some of the material from this discussion may be on the tests.
 If you are not in class, come late or leave early, you will miss this and may therefore not be able to answer the questions pertaining to this on the tests.